merbanan/rtl_433/README.md

     [215]  Altronics X7064 temperature and humidity sensor [216]* ANT and ANT+ devices

-* Disabled by default, use -R n or -G
+* Disabled by default, use -R n or a conf file to enable

 		= Input device selection =